Nazneen-akram/javascript-typescript-piaic-project-submission/README.md

 # Welcome to PIAIC JavaScript/TypeScript Projects

 Welcome to the Public Repository of PIAIC (Presidential Initiative for Artificial Intelligence & Computing) JavaScript/TypeScript projects by [Nazneen Akram](https://github.com/Nazneen-akram).
-Here you'll find a collection of JavaScript and TypeScript projects developed as part of the PIAIC coursework that I submitting for grading.
+Here you'll find a collection of JavaScript and TypeScript projects developed as part of the PIAIC coursework that I am submitting for grading.

-As per Mr. Hamzah Syed's instruction, I had earlier created separate repositories for each of the twelve project.
+As per [Mr. Hamzah Syed's](https://github.com/Hamzah-syed) instruction, I had earlier created separate repositories for each of the twelve project.
 However, this repository enlists the path as one list for easy access to the projects.

 ## Projects